MceStartStopIO

 bFlushBOOL0input: stop and flush the motion queue (uses rising edge)

-bSystemReadyBOOLoutput: system ready for processing motion commands
+bServoOnBOOLoutput: state machine: servo on.
+Servos are enabled and system is ready for processing motion commands

 bErrorBOOLoutput: state machine: error